 - Optional Authorized Users:

-- $175 per year for up to 3 Platinum authorized users.
+- $195 per year for Platinum authorized users.
 Platinum authorized users get lounge access and elite benefits.

-- Free Gold authorized users.
-These authorized users do not get lounge access benefits.
-Plus, even though the name sounds the same, these authorized users do not get any of the perks available to Amex Gold Card cardholders.
+- Free “Companion Platinum” authorized users.
+These authorized users are effectively stripped-down Gold cards and do not get lounge access benefits.
+Plus, these authorized users do not get any of the perks available to Amex Gold Card cardholders.

 Save money by sharing

 If you have family or friends that you trust, consider sharing the cost of renewing your Platinum card each year by adding them as Platinum authorized users.
 Your friends won’t get airline fee or other credit reimbursements, but they will get lounge access, elite status, and more.
 The trick is to make sure they use the card only for the perks and not for spend since you will be responsible for any payments made with the card.

 A Delta SkyClub membership alone costs $545 for 12 months.
 You can give friends the same access when flying Delta by adding them as authorized users.
 How much would your friends pay you for this benefit?
 You can restrict the card so that your friends can’t actually use it for spend.